 Practicum IBack to Course Guide

 This course is a stand-alone course and cannot be taken simultaneously with any other courses.
 This course offers the student field experience in counseling.
 Students are expected to complete within this course a minimum of 100 hours of the mandatory 300-hour practicum required for licensure in the State of Texas or Marriage and Family Therapy.
-Students are expected to complete within this course a minimum of 150 hours of the mandatory 300-hour practicum required for licensure in the State of Texas.
+Students are expected to complete within this course a minimum of 150 hours of the mandatory 300-hour practicum required for licensure in the State of Texas for Professional Counseling.
 Participation in continuing education, staff meetings, case presentations, and case observations is expected.
 Students may not meet existing or potential counseling clients on the premises of Amberton University for any reason.

 PREREQUISITE: Successful completion of CSL6839.
 Students must successfully pass the Professional Counseling Portfolio before enrolling in this course.
 The application for the Practicum and other requested documents must be presented to the instructor of CSL6839 Pre-Practicum no later than the last class meeting.
 Failure to do so may result in the student being administratively dropped from the course.